sensiolabs/BehatPageObjectExtension/doc/index.rst

 Page objects hide the UI and expose clean services (like login or changePassword), which can be used in the context classes.
-On one side page objects are facing the developer, by providing him a clean interface to interact with the pages.
-On the other side they're facing the HTML, being the only thing that has knowledge about a structure of a page.
+On one side, page objects are facing the developer by providing him a clean interface to interact with the pages.
+On the other side, they're facing the HTML, being the only thing that has knowledge about a structure of a page.

 The idea is we end up with much cleaner context classes and avoid duplication.